samarabbas/temporal-documentation-legacy/docs/06_javaclient/06_implementing_activities.md

 Sometimes an activity lifecycle goes beyond a synchronous method invocation.
 For example, a request can be put in a queue and later a reply comes and is picked up by a different worker process.
-The whole request-reply interaction can be modeled as a single Cadence activity.
+The whole request-reply interaction can be modeled as a single Temporal activity.

 To indicate that an activity should not be completed upon its method return, call `Activity.doNotCompleteOnReturn()` from the original activity thread.
 Then later, when replies come, complete the activity using [ActivityCompletionClient](https://static.javadoc.io/com.uber.cadence/cadence-client/2.4.1/index.html?com/uber/cadence/client/ActivityCompletionClient.html).